-- Significantly slower than that of their peers - Significantly reduced compared to previous years - Failing to close attainment gaps between the child and their peers, or the gap has widened further. - This may include progress in areas other than attainment (for example, social and emotional development). - It should be noted however, that slow progress and low attainment will not automatically mean a pupil is recorded as having SEND.
+- significantly slower than that of their peers - significantly reduced compared to previous years - failing to close attainment gaps between the child and their peers, or the gap has widened further. - This may include progress in areas other than attainment (for example, social and emotional development). - It should be noted however, that slow progress and low attainment will not automatically mean a pupil is recorded as having SEND.

 An early discussion with the pupil and their parents will identify whether special educational provision is needed.
 This ensures that everyone develops a good understanding of the pupil's areas of strength and difficulty.
 Agreed outcomes and next steps will be agreed with parents, professional agencies and school together.
+How are parents informed when a concern with progress is raised?
 How do we assess the pupils' progress towards the agreed outcomes to decide if they need to be added to the SEN Register?